himatecorp2025/klavierhaus-erp/test/GOOGLE_CALENDAR_SETUP.md

 ## 1. Prepare the shared calendar

 1. Sign in to Google with `klavierhauswork@gmail.com`.
-2. Use the account's primary calendar and rename it to **Klavier House Work**, or create a separate calendar with this name.
+2. Use the account's primary calendar and rename it to **Klavierhaus Work**, or create a separate calendar with this name.
 3. Share the calendar with every employee's Google account and grant permission to add and edit events.
 4. If a separate calendar was created, open **Settings and sharing → Integrate calendar** and copy its Calendar ID.
 Use that value as `GOOGLE_CALENDAR_ID`.
 If the primary calendar is used, its ID is `klavierhauswork@gmail.com`.